-This pan-seared octopus with lemon pepper seasoning braised until tender, then seared.
+This pan-seared octopus is braised with lemon and pepper until tender and then seared.
 It's perfect for your next food adventure!

 Are you feeling adventurous?
 Let's talk octopus.